w3c/wai-dynamic-planning/source/initiate/set_objectives.html.erb.md

 Examples of objectives might include:

-* Develop accessibility policy by year-end
+* Develop accessibility policy by year-end.
-* Include accessibility clauses in procurement within 6 months and enforce for all new Web procurement activities by year-end
+* Include accessibility clauses in procurement within 6 months and enforce for all new Web procurement activities by year-end.
-* Evaluate primary website and address any Level A and AA non-conformancies within 18 months
+* Evaluate primary website and address any Level A and AA non-conformancies within 18 months.
-* Prepare and deliver accessible writing course for all content authors by May
+* Prepare and deliver accessible writing course for all content authors by May.
-* Modify design approval process to include accessibility considerations before June
+* Modify design approval process to include accessibility considerations before June.

 {::nomarkdown}
 <% content_for :related do %>